fastrizwaan/org.vivaldi.Vivaldi/README.md

 * Browswer requires similar dependencies to other browsers (Edge, FireFox, Chromium)

-* Widevine and ffmpeg need to work properly for the browser to be successful
+~~* Widevine and ffmpeg need to work properly for the browser to be successful~~
+* Widewine and ffmpeg works!

 * LD_Preload is going to be a problem as it is required for both zypak and Vivaldi